jingweimo/academic-kickstart/content/publication/journal-articles/RemoteSensing/index.md

 ---
-title: "Prediction of Freeze Damage and Minimum Winter Temperature of the Seed Source of Loblolly Pine Seedlings Using Hyperspectral Imaging"
+title: "Hyperspectral Imaging Combined with Machine Learning for the Detection of Fusiform Rust Disease Incidence in Loblolly Pine Seedlings"
 authors:
 - P. Pandey
 - K.G.
 Payn